arno-di-loreto/apihandyman.io/_posts/2016-11-17-api-style-guides-fireside-chat-with-ronnie-mitra-api-days-london-2016.md

   - API Stylebook

 ---
 API Days London 2016, take 2!
-I was very happy when Ronnie Mitra ([@mitraman](https://twitter.com/mitraman)) from the [API Academy](http://www.apiacademy.co/) invited me to do a fireside chat on API Style Guides at API Days London.
-Here's the video:
+I was very happy when Ronnie Mitra ([@mitraman](https://twitter.com/mitraman)) from the [API Academy](http://www.apiacademy.co/) invited me to do a fireside chat on API Style Guides at API Days London.<!--more--> Here's the video:

 {% youtube 2hxTmJsVHIc %}